Skip to main content

 The quality of sperm is assessed by several key parameters ∞ sperm count (the number of sperm per unit of semen), motility (the ability of sperm to move effectively), and morphology (the size and shape of sperm).
 Alcohol consumption can negatively influence all these indicators.
 Studies show that heavy drinking can reduce sperm concentration, decrease the percentage of motile sperm, and increase the proportion of abnormally shaped sperm.
 These changes collectively diminish the likelihood of successful fertilization.

 The mechanisms behind these alterations are multifaceted.
-Alcohol’s metabolic byproducts, particularly acetaldehyde, contribute to within the testes.
+Alcohol’s metabolic byproducts, particularly acetaldehyde, contribute to oxidative stress within the testes.
 This oxidative burden damages sperm DNA, lipids, and proteins, compromising their structural integrity and functional capacity.
 Spermatozoa are particularly vulnerable to oxidative damage due to their high content of polyunsaturated fatty acids in their membranes and limited antioxidant defense systems.

 Excessive alcohol intake impairs sperm quality by reducing count, motility, and normal morphology through oxidative stress and hormonal disruption.